rachelAtFlatiron/Phase-4-062424/assets/slides.md

 - run flask AND react at same time instead of opening up two different terminals:
 - `Procfile.dev` to create scripts making use of `honcho` and `gunicorn`

-- `gunicorn` Python WGI HTTP server
+- `gunicorn` Python WSGI HTTP server
 - `honcho`: manages Procfile applications
 - `Procfile`: a file that describes how to run your application even if the application is in multiple independent components